-- 542-3 COMMUNICATION CONSULTING.
-Principles and techniques of communication consulting.
-Diagnosis of communication problems, formulating proposals for training and development, conducting workshops, measuring results.
-Prerequisite: SPC 540 or consent of instructor. - 550-3 SEMINAR IN PUBLIC RELATIONS.
-Analysis and criticism of historic and current development of public relations theory.
-Theory-building approaches, research agendas, world view constructions, pragmatics of public relations practice. - 560-3 SEMINAR IN SPEECH EDUCATION.
-Philosophy and methods for teaching speech communication.
-Variable content.
-May be repeated once for a total of 6 hours provided no topic is repeated. - 590-1 to 6 INDIVIDUAL RESEARCH IN SPEECH COMMUNICATION.
+572-3 SEMINAR IN HEALTH COMMUNICATION CAMPAIGNS.
+Examination of the role of communication in public health campaigns and how these campaigns are designed, implemented, and evaluated.
+Prerequisite: SPC 570.

+590-1 to 6 INDIVIDUAL RESEARCH IN SPEECH COMMUNICATION.
 Individual advanced research projects in selected communication problems.
 Specific assignment to be developed by student in consultation with a speech communication graduate faculty member prior to enrollment.
 Credit variable.
 May be repeated to a maximum of 6 hours.
-Prerequisite: by permit only. - 591-3 to 9 INTERNSHIP IN APPLIED SPEECH COMMUNICATION.
+Prerequisite: by permit only.

+591-3 to 9 INTERNSHIP IN APPLIED SPEECH COMMUNICATION.
 Assignment in a business, government, or service organization in which students are provided practical experience in their professional career areas.
 Assignments provide integration and application of concepts acquired in the master's program.
 The students and their graduate committee determine specific details of internships, and the organizational sponsor involved.
 Arrangements generally made one semester in advance.
 Not more than 3 hours may be applied toward the minimum 35 hours required for graduation.
 Prerequisite: consent of advisory committee.

 599-1 to 6 THESIS.
 Supervised research on approved topic to satisfy exit requirements.
 Written proposal and oral defense required.
 May be repeated to a maximum of 6 hours.
-Prerequisite: consent of thesis advisor.
+Prerequisite: consent of thesis adviser.